Mutton Kola Urundai

 - The meat must be ground into a fine paste; any whole fibers will cause the balls to crack and absorb oil.

-- Squeezing the water out of the onions and coconut paste is crucial for maintaining the professional shape.
+- Squeezing the water out of the onions and coconut paste is crucial for maintaining the shape.

 - Fry on medium heat to ensure the mutton is cooked thoroughly to the center while the exterior remains crispy.